singularityhub/singularity-hpc/paper/paper.md

 Module biocontainers-samtools/v1.9-4-deb_cv1 was created.
 ```

-Installing includes generation of a module file from the registry recipe
+Installing includes generation of a module file from the registry recipe,
+a simple `container.yaml` file with basic metadata and description,
 that exposes any and all important entrypoints, and pulls an exact hash of a container.
 The user does not need to look in advance for a version if want the latest provided
 by the registry.
 More realistically, a cluster administrator will install some subset of versions